cadop/dhart/docs/C# Documentation/markdown/4_reading_mesh_from_unity.md

 [Screenshot of the entire code until this point](../assets/walkthroughs/unity/4_mesh_reading/end_of_getting_mesh.png)

 To test whether this code can successfully read a mesh, *pick either the graph generator or the raytracer tutorial to use for testing*.
-Substitute PlaneMeshInfo everywhere the code from the previous tutorials use Plane.
-The code you take from the other sections should be added directly after PlaneMeshInfo.RotateMesh().
+Substitute `PlaneMeshInfo` everywhere the code from the previous tutorials use `Plane`.
+The code you take from the other sections should be added directly after the line containing `PlaneMeshInfo.RotateMesh()`.

 The lines you should copy for each tutorial are: